-When one ventures to opposite sides of the immigration universe at openborders.info, he/ she can find the following case for open borders: immigration restrictions should be removed because they; “arbitrarily discriminate against people based on their place of birth, and enforce these restrictions coercively.”
+When one ventures to opposite sides of the immigration universe at openborders.info, they can find the following case for open borders: immigration restrictions should be removed because they “arbitrarily discriminate against people based on their place of birth, and enforce these restrictions coercively.”

 In other words, nation states selectively granting citizenship or immigration to people based on their birthplace, represents a random, unfair system bereft of good reason or logic.

 While this contention doesn’t consider the practical implications of higher immigration, it is an interesting counter-argument for those inhabiting the anti-immigration Right: who are you to deny a poor Somali the right to migrate, when you were born into the privileged, wealthy West?
 And why should factors such as birthplace, national ties and ancestry that are beyond our personal control, shape the here and now?

 Contrary to this well intended position, unchosen factors do indeed matter.
 For whether an animal willingly chose and embraced the life of a lion or zebra is unimportant, basic behavioral, physiological and physical differences remains at play.
 The same holds true for humans in a multitude of ways.

 For when someone is born in a particular country, this will commonly shape their geopolitical and religious views.
 For instance, those born and raised in Israeli territory are likely to have a pro-Israel, pro-Judaism bent, whereas those born and raised in Palestine are likely to take up a anti- Israel, pro-Islam bent.
 Comparable differences can be observed in modern rivalries between Indians and Pakistanis as well as those historically waged between European groups, such as the Germans and French.
 On a cultural level, those born in South- East Asia have a lax culture towards eating dogs, whereas Westerners consider these practices close to cannibalism.